geleto/cascador-ai/README.md

 You can call any `Template` with a new template and context.
 *   **With pre-configured input**:
     ```typescript
-    const result = await renderer({ currentDay: 'Monday' }); // "Hi User!
+    const result = await component({ currentDay: 'Monday' }); // "Hi User!
 Today is Monday."
     ```
 *   **With a one-off template string**:
     ```typescript
-    const oneOffResult = await renderer('A new template for {{ name }}', { name: 'Alice' }); // "A new template for Alice"
+    const oneOffResult = await component('A new template for {{ name }}', { name: 'Alice' }); // "A new template for Alice"
     ```
 *   **With a one-off template file** (if created with `.loadsTemplate`):
     ```typescript
-    const otherFileResult = await fileRenderer('goodbye_email.njk'); // Loads and renders a different file
+    const otherFileResult = await fileComponent('goodbye_email.njk'); // Loads and renders a different file
     ```
 **Use it for**: Generating HTML, dynamic reports, email templates, or any task needing flexible, non-LLM rendering where the final output is a string.

 #### Using as a Tool (`.asTool`)
-You can expose a `Template` renderer as a tool for an LLM to call.
+You can expose a `Template` component as a tool for an LLM to call.
 This is useful when you want the LLM to be able to generate a formatted string based on structured input.
 ```typescript
 const reportTool = create.Template.asTool({
   description: 'Generates a formatted user summary string.',